dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 ### Note: This page is a draft for the not-yet-released v5.0 of this library.
 See [#307](https://github.com/python-telegram-bot/python-telegram-bot/pull/307)

 ---

+## Introduction
-The `JobQueue` allows you to perform tasks with a delay or even periodically.
-The `Updater` will create one for you:
+The extension class `telegram.ext.JobQueue` allows you to perform tasks with a delay or even periodically, at a set interval.
+Among many other things, you can use it to send regular updates to your subscribers.

+## Usage
+The `JobQueue` class is tightly integrated with other `telegram.ext` classes.
+Similar to `Updater` and `Dispatcher`, it runs asynchronously in a separate thread.

+To use the `JobQueue`, you don't have to do much.
+When you instantiate the `Updater`, it will create a `JobQueue` for you:

 ```python
 >>> from telegram.ext import Updater